 - Property damage excess- the excess on property damage is now £400;

 - Terminology- Applicants are now called Claimants;

 - Property damage and significant injury- property damage is still recoverable provided it goes hand in hand with significant injury.
-Significant injury is defined as death or injury resulting in two nights or more inpatient treatment (previously 4 days) or 3 sessions or more of hospital out- patient treatment (not previously covered).
+A significant injury is defined as death or injury resulting in two nights or more inpatient treatment (previously 4 days) or 3 sessions or more of the hospital outpatient treatment (not previously covered).
 This is a significant reduction in the "significant personal injury" threshold in such cases;

 - Interest on general damages- previously the award of interest was linked to the receipt of the police report.
 The new Agreement says that interest can run from the date of the accident.

 - Reporting to the police- the new Agreement requires the Claimant to report the accident to the police if the MIB reasonably requests them to do so.
 The time limit for this is now "as soon as reasonably" practicable.
 The former time limits of five and fourteen days are gone.
 The Claimant has a right to appeal if they think the request to report was unreasonable;